The entire book appears at this link with chapters added after appearing online:

 last fine days of May.
 Who knows what a dream means, after all.

-Maybe it is only a parlor game.
+Maybe only a parlor game.
 Maybe they have deeper

 psychological significance.
 Maybe Tyger has watched David Lynch’s